-Those that are more easily absorbed from the injection site and therefore act faster than natural insulin injected subcutaneously, intended to deliver the bolus level of insulin needed at mealtime (prandial insulin).
+Those more easily absorbed from the injection site act faster than natural insulin injected subcutaneously, intended to deliver the bolus level of insulin needed at mealtime (prandial insulin).

-And those that are released slowly over a period of between 8 and 24 hours, intended to supply the basal level of insulin during the day and particularly at night (basal insulin).
+And those released slowly over 8 and 24 hours are intended to supply the basal level of insulin during the day and particularly at night (basal insulin).

-The first insulin analog approved for human therapy (Insulin Lispro rDNA) was manufactured by Eli Lilly and Company.
+Eli Lilly and Company manufactured the first insulin analog approved for human therapy (Insulin Lispro rDNA).

 What types of insulin are crystalline?

 Rapid-acting insulins are usually taken just before or with a meal.
-They work very quickly to minimize the rise in blood sugar that follows food.
+They work very quickly to minimize the rise in blood sugar following food.

-Rapid insulins, which are a type of insulin known as analog insulins, can be injected or given through an insulin pump.
+Rapid insulins, a type of insulin known as analog insulins, can be injected or given through an insulin pump.

 Eli Lilly and Company developed and commercialized the first rapid-acting insulin analog (insulin lispro rDNA) Humalog.

-It was designed through recombinant DNA technology so that the penultimate lysine and proline residues at the C-terminus of the B chain were reversed.
+It was designed through recombinant DNA technology to reverse the penultimate lysine and proline residues at the C-terminus of the B chain.

-This allowed larger amounts of active monomeric insulin to be available for postprandial (after meal) injections.
+This allowed more significant amounts of active monomeric insulin for postprandial (after meal) injections.

 Insulin lispro, sold under the brand name Humalog among others, is a fast-acting insulin analog.
 It was first approved for use in the United States in 1996, making it the first insulin analog to enter the market.

-Insulin lispro has a major advantage over regular insulin for postprandial glucose control .
+Insulin lispro has a significant advantage over regular insulin for postprandial glucose control.

-It has a shorter onset delay, allowing a bit more flexibility than regular insulin, which requires a longer waiting period before starting a meal after injection.
+It has a shorter onset delay, allowing more flexibility than regular insulin, which requires a more extended waiting period before starting a meal after injection.

-Both preparations should be coupled with a longer-acting insulin (such as NPH insulin) for good glycemic control.
+Both preparations should be coupled with longer-acting insulin (such as NPH insulin) for reasonable glycemic control.

 Novo Nordisk created ‘aspart’ and marketed it as NovoLog / NovoRapid (UK-CAN) as a fast-acting insulin analog.

-The onset of action is approximately 15 minutes, the maximum action is reached in 45-90 minutes and the duration is 3-5 hours.
+The onset of action is approximately 15 minutes, the maximum effort is reached in 45-90 minutes, and the duration is 3-5 hours.
 However, as with all insulin, these figures are based on averages and vary between individuals due to blood flow, injection site, temperature, and exercise.

-It was created through recombinant DNA technology so that the amino acid, B28, which is normally proline, is replaced by an aspartic acid residue.
+It was created through recombinant DNA technology so that the amino acid B28, which is usually proline, is replaced by an aspartic acid residue.

 The sequence was inserted into the yeast genome, and the yeast expressed the insulin analog, which was then harvested from a bioreactor.

-This analog has increased charge repulsion, preventing the formation of hexamers, to create a faster-acting insulin.
-It is approved for use in continuous subcutaneous insulin infusion (CSII) and Flexpen, Novopen delivery devices for subcutaneous injection.
+This analog has increased charge repulsion, preventing the formation of hexamers from creating faster-acting insulin.
+It is approved for use in continuous subcutaneous insulin infusion (CSII) and Flexpen and Novopen delivery devices for subcutaneous injection.

-This change helps the rapid-acting insulin analog to be absorbed quickly into the bloodstream.
+This change helps the rapid-acting insulin analog absorb quickly into the bloodstream.
 As a result, it starts working in minutes, allowing one to take insulin and eat right away.

-Rapid-acting insulin analogs are thought to act similarly to the way insulin is released in people without diabetes mellitus.
+Rapid-acting insulin analogs are thought to act similarly to how insulin is released in people without diabetes mellitus.

 The Novolog allows a flexible dosing schedule, allowing patients to adjust their insulin according to any change in their eating habits.

-The safety and efficacy of insulin aspart (NovoLog / NovoRapid) in real-life clinical practice was evaluated in the A1chieve study.
+The safety and efficacy of insulin aspart (NovoLog / NovoRapid) in real-life clinical practice were evaluated in the A1chieve study.

 According to JDRF (charity), the Food and Drug Administration approved the marketing of insulin aspart in the United States in June 2000.

-There is a lack of convincing evidence to conclude the superiority of insulin aspart over human insulin with respect to efficacy leading some to a good question about patients switching from human insulin to this modern insulin.
+There is a lack of convincing evidence to conclude the superiority of insulin aspart over human insulin concerning the efficacy, leading some to a reasonable question about patients switching from human insulin to this modern insulin.

-The Food and Drug Administration-approved label indicates that it differs from ordinary human insulin by its rapid onset and shorter duration of action.
+The Food and Drug Administration-approved label indicates that it differs from regular human insulin by its rapid onset and shorter duration of action.